pintuiitbhi/Gesture-Controlled-Mouse-using-Python-and-Arduino/README.md

 And plots it in **real-time using matplotlib and numpy library of python**.

-## Controlling Mouse using Gesture
+## Controlling Mouse with Hand Gesture using Accelerometer
 Using **pyautogui library of python** we performs the desired action.
 Arduino sends 'right', 'left','up' etc commands to pc.